awslabs/aws-ddk/API.md

 - *Type:* constructs.Construct

+Scope within which this construct is defined.

 ---

 ##### `id`<sup>Required</sup> <a name="id" id="aws-ddk-core.BaseStack.Initializer.parameter.id"></a>

 - *Type:* string

+Identifier of the stack.

 ---

 ##### `props`<sup>Required</sup> <a name="props" id="aws-ddk-core.BaseStack.Initializer.parameter.props"></a>

 - *Type:* <a href="#aws-ddk-core.BaseStackProps">BaseStackProps</a>

+Stack properties.

 ---